-3. She commits the cardinal sin that seems like every young person who emails me commits: She demands a shit load of help from me–reading and commenting on her material, giving her advice, opening up my network of contacts to her–and not only does she not offer me anything in return, she doesn’t even acknowledge this fact.
+3. She commits the cardinal sin: she demands a shit load of help from me–reading and commenting on her material, giving her advice, opening up my network of contacts to her–and not only does she not offer me anything in return, she doesn’t even acknowledge this fact.
 Is there anything else I can do for you bitch?
 Maybe give you an organ?
 Let you take my dog home with you?

 Entitled isn’t a strong enough word to describe this attitude.
 I don’t know what is, but it’s breathtakingly obtuse, and I see it in about 90% of the emails like this I get.